SandiumGame/sandium/README.md

 # About Sandium
 Sandium is an Open Source sandbox game featuring user-generated content.
-Unfortunately this project is just getting started so there isn't much to see yet.
+This project is just getting started so there isn't much to see yet.

+A different way of doing game development.

+# Community
+Discord
+Reddit

+# Core features

 # Linux Development Setup
 ### Required